July 21, 2010

 When is the last time someone told you that you were doing something very well, and then followed it up with encouragement to do even more?
 Most of us hear a lot more about our failures than our successes.
 When it comes to love, we all need to love more and more and more.

 In 1 John 4:7, we read: “Beloved, let us love one another, for love is from God; and everyone who loves is born of God and knows God.”
 We should notice several important points from this verse.
 First, only born-again Christians love with God’s love.
 Non-Christians may do many nice things, but they will never love with God’s love, because they have not been born of God and they do not know God.
 Second, all love comes from God.
 While our capacity to love with God’s love starts at the moment we receive the gift of salvation by faith from Jesus, we only exercise our capacity to love under the direction of God.
-The Holy Spirit bears the fruit of love in our lives (Galatians 5:22, page 1825), and the first and greatest commandment requires us to love God with all our heart, all our soul, and with all your mind (Matthew 22:36-40, page 1542).
+The Holy Spirit bears the fruit of love in our lives (Galatians 5:22), and the first and greatest commandment requires us to love God with all our heart, all our soul, and with all our mind (Matthew 22:36-40).

 Finally, Paul emphasizes that the ministry team loves the Thessalonians, and trusts Jesus to increase their love for them.
 Part of having spiritual friends involves watching Jesus develop greater love among His family members.
 He builds greater and greater love for each other, so that we all thrive on God’s love.
 Notice that our prayer lives should be focused, in part, upon praying for God to increase our love more and more for the brethren.

 So, we learn some more about building strong friendships in Christ.